Machame Route Kilimanjaro: Most Popular Trek Guide

 • Dizziness

-• Poor sleep
+• Poor or disturbed sleep

-• Shortness of breath at rest
+• Shortness of breath even while resting

-• Difficulty walking straight ,associated with Ataxia
+• Difficulty walking in a straight line (ataxia)

-• Confusion or slurred speech
+• Confusion or unusual behavior

-Who Gets Altitude Sickness?
+Who Is Most at Risk of Altitude Sickness?

 How to Prevent Altitude Sickness on Kilimanjaro